sightmachine/SimpleCV/README.markdown

     else:
       print "your room is dark"

+SimpleCV has advanced feature-detection functions, which can let you find different types of features.
+These are returned in FeatureSets which can be addressed as a group.

+    img = Camera.getImage()

+    lines = img.findLines()

+    corners = img.findCorners()

+    lines.draw((255,0,0)) #outline the line segments in red corners.draw((0,0,255)) #outline corners detected in blue

 If you load the experimental [cvblob-python](https://github.com/oostendo/cvblob-python) library, you can also use SimpleCV to detect blobs

     #find the green ball